 Day 3 : Hills and mountains

-The next morning the weather wasn't much better.
-Just as on the first day we had arrived after the campsite had closed, but we could still pay in the morning.
+The following day the weather was pretty much the same.
+Just as on the first day, we had arrived after the campsite had closed, but we could still pay in the morning.
 The weather would improve according to the owner.
-In the next village we bought some food, because the next 40 km would consist of only mountains, cols, hills, cols, and more mountains.
+We bought some food in the next village because the next 40 km would consist of only mountains, cols, hills, cols, and more mountains.
 That wasn't an exaggeration.
-The entire morning and early afternoon we cycled over quiet roads through the Vosges mountain range.
-Before we had fully descended the first col the climb of the second would already start.
+We cycled over quiet roads through the Vosges mountain range the entire morning and early afternoon.
+Before we had fully descended the first col the second would already start.
 It was really pretty everywhere.
-Everything was green and most villages only had 10 houses.
+Everything was green, and most villages only had ten houses.
 There were few cars and eventually the weather did get better.
 After yet another climb we arrived at 'Mont st. Odile'.
 That was a kind of monastery on top of the highest mountain in the area.
 We also got another stamp.
-Here is a picture of the view towards the West:
+Here is a picture of the view toward the West:

-From there on we needed to take a long descent over a small road.
+From there on we needed to take a long descent over a minor road.
 The route continued towards Saverne, the official start of the 100 cols route.
 That section was relatively flat.
-In Saverne we got another stamp.
-On a hill, on the way out of Saverne, we saw some other cycling-vacation-people.
-There were two of them and each carried about 3 times as much luggage as we did together.
-They had two panniers in the rear, a bagagerol on the rear, a saddle bag, two large panniers in the front, and a handlebar bag.
-We passed them, while the continued climbing in a "coffee grinder gear" while swaying across the road at 4 km/h.
+In Saverne, we got another stamp.
+On a hill, on the way out of Saverne, we saw some other cycling vacation people.
+There were two of them, and each carried about three times as much luggage as we did together.
+They had two panniers in the rear, a bagagerol on the back, a saddle bag, two large panniers in the front, and a handlebar bag.
+We passed them while they continued climbing in a "coffee grinder gear" and swaying across the road at 4 km/h.

 Distance cycled : 147.54 km